 Sherwood Forest has over 450 acres to explore and there are some well-laid out walking trails that you can take around the forest depending on your interests.

 I went on the Major Oak trail here which will take you around 45 minutes to complete the whole thing.
 It’s relatively easy at 1.5 miles and takes you round a loop from the Visitor Centre and back.

 If you’re visiting Sherwood Forest for Robin Hood, then I would recommend this trail.

 Not only is there the Major Oak but there are also some cool signs and Robin Hood-themed things along the way which is pretty cool.

 Depending on your energy levels and time, there are even more walking trails that you can take.

 If you wanted an even shorter walk you can head on the Giants Trail which is 0.7 miles.
 This will take around 30 minutes and you’ll pass 997 ancient oak trees.
 In fact, Sherwood Forest has Europe’s largest collection.

-There is also a Greenwood Trail that takes around an hour where the foliage changes seasonally, or go for gold on their 4-mile Wildwood Trail.
-This will take you around the forest passed many of its highlights.
+There is also a Greenwood Trail that takes around an hour where the foliage changes seasonally, or goes for gold on their 4-mile Wildwood Trail.
+This will take you around the forest past many of its highlights.